 - What could I have done differently?
 Would that have been possible?

-- What was I feeling in that moment?
+- What was I feeling at that moment?
 Where does that feeling stem from?

 - Does extensively thinking about this add anything positive to my life?